virgodarth/tech-docs/edx-installation/step2_build_edx_server.md

 ```

 4. Randomize passwords.
 This step will generate a **my-passwords.yml** file.
-This file store password of MySQL, MongoDB, RabitMQ, etc. And you need save it carefully.
+The file store password of MySQL, MongoDB, RabitMQ, etc. And you need save it carefully.
 If this is to replace an older installation, copy your **my-passwords.yml** file from that installation.
 If this is a new installation:
 ```